The LA Arts Gallery

 Needles, thread, and fabric will be provided, ready to be taken up and allowing the mending to begin.

 For forty two years, Lesia Sochor has been a part of the artistic fiber of Waldo County ME where she has lived, created, exhibited, and taught.
 An interdisciplinary artist, she is primarily a painter who attended the Philadelphia College of Art earning a BFA in painting.

 She has exhibited in museums, universities, and galleries throughout New England

 and beyond.
 Most recent exhibits include University of New England Gallery, Biddeford, ME; Littlefield Gallery, Winter Harbor, ME; Cove Street Arts, Portland, ME; Garment District Alliance, NYC; and Museum of Russian Icons, Clinton, MA.
 Recent acquisitions have been by the Alex Katz Foundation.

 Publications include Art New England, Decor Maine, Creative Maine and The Boston

-Located at 168 Lisbon Street in Lewiston, the LA Arts Gallery presents exhibitions throughout the year that reflect and honor the Twin Cities community.
-Exhibited artists generally have ties to LA or to Maine.
+Located at 168 Lisbon Street in Lewiston, the LA Arts Gallery presents six exhibitions throughout the year that reflect and honor the Twin Cities community.
+Exhibiting artists generally have ties to LA or to Maine.

 With each show, LA Arts aims to bring individuals and groups together to strengthen our community through shared experiences and deeper cultural understanding.